top of page

 • Pre- and post-procedural imaging is recommended to plan the approach and assess the success of the procedure.

-• Make every attempt to open the incision over the previously made scar.
+• Make every attempt to open the incision over the previously made port scar.
 Once the incision is made, methodically dissect fascial planes to reveal the reservoir tip and catheter.

 • In the case of obscured visibility of the port, sharp dissection may be necessary.